nextflow-io/training/docs/basic_training/containers.md

     In this step you have learned:

-    1. How to add software with directives.
+    1. How to add software with directives